The Great Elephant Migration: A Journey for Coexistence

 The Great Elephant Migration’s Journey

-The Great Elephant Migration began in Newport, Rhode Island, before the herd took up residence in New York City, where they will remain through 20 October 2024.
-In December, they will venture down to Miami, Florida, before travelling to Browning, Montana for May-June 2025.
+The Great Elephant Migration kicked off in Newport, Rhode Island on 4th July 2024.
+The herd took up residence in New York City for September and October, before heading down to Miami, Florida for the remainder of 2024.
+The herd will be in Houston, Texas through 30th April 2025.
+In May, they will head west to Jackson Hole, Wyoming, before travelling to Browning, Montana for the month of June.
 The migration will end in Los Angeles, California in July 2025.

 Our Orphans in the Great Elephant Migration